daos-stack/daos/src/pmfs/README.md

 # PMFS Overview

+PMFS is designed for single node VOS without replica, and it can be combined with other DB (i.e.: RocksDB).

 PMFS stands for Persistent Memory VOS File System.
 The PMFS API provides an encapsulated namespace with a POSIX-like API directly on top of the VOS API.
 The namespace is encapsulated under a single VOS container, where directories and files are